GeoDB-Limited/odin-deposit-ether-svc/README.md

 ## Usage

-Environmental variable `KV_VIPER_FILE` must be set and contain path to desired config file.
+Environmental variable `CONFIG` must be set and contain path to desired config file.

 ### To deploy a new Solidity cotract: